ashutoshmjain/gita/src/mathuraChap06.md

 > She was repeatedly told she was cut open off a large fish, and that her smell was a living proof of her being a fish-born.

 She sure was as comfortable in waters  as a fish, and the story had many legs that made it quite convincing.
-Olds of the village said a male child was born too - with her as her twin.
+Olds of the village said she had a twin brother.
 He was adopted by king `Uparichara` who believed they both were born off his sperm, swallowed by a fish[^fish].
 How could this be true — she thought — for her brother never showed up for help.
 Nor did the king ever sent any gifts.
-The parable went far enough to claim that having been appointed the general of `Uparichara's` army, her brother ruled the vast state of `Matsya`, adjoining `Sur Sena`.
+The fable went far enough to claim that having been appointed the general of `Uparichara's` army, her brother ruled the vast state of `Matsya`, adjoining `Sur Sena`.
 She was obviously not convinced for she knew people could conjure up anything these days.
 But still - why not clarify with `Maharishi` who had ability to see the past !
 Not only past, she was hoping `Maharishi` might get kind enough to shed some light on her future — at least how to get out of the hole she was dug into!

 ## 6.1